IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host_disk.html.markdown

 - `id` - (String) The unique identifier of the dedicated host disk.
 - `created_at` - (Timestamp) The date and time that the disk was created.
 - `href` - The URL for this disk.
-- `instance_disks` - (String) Instance disks that are on the dedicated host disk.
+- `instance_disks` - (List) Instance disks that are on the dedicated host disk.

   Nested scheme for `instance_disks`:
-  - `deleted` - (String) If present, this property indicates the referenced resource has been deleted and provides the supplementary information.
+  - `deleted` - (List) If present, this property indicates the referenced resource has been deleted and provides the supplementary information.

       Nested scheme for `deleted`:
       - `more_info` - (String) Link to documentation about deleted resources.